ping98k/llm-brainstorm/README.md

    `chat_template_kwargs={"enable_thinking": True}` with each `litellm.completion` call for that model.
 Otherwise it sends `chat_template_kwargs={"enable_thinking": False}`.

+   The app uses [LiteLLM](https://github.com/BerriAI/litellm) to talk to language models.
+If you leave `OPENAI_API_BASE` blank, LiteLLM defaults to `https://api.openai.com/v1`.
+When the "API Token" field in the interface is empty, the value from `OPENAI_API_KEY` will be used.
+These defaults let you quickly connect to OpenAI without extra configuration.
 2. Install dependencies (example with `pip`):
    ```bash
    pip install gradio litellm python-dotenv tqdm matplotlib